Concise

 (c).
 It does not determine the actual amount.

-11.56.
-The Client acknowledges that the Architect/Consultant does not warrant:
+11.58.
+The Client acknowledges that the Architecture North Ltd does not warrant:

-11.56.2.
-That the Architect/Consultant cannot influence nor cannot control how planning case officers, local authority planning departments, parish councils, building control departments, approved inspectors, or third parties conduct themselves in relation to the project.
+11.58.2.
+That the Architecture North Ltd cannot influence nor cannot control how planning case officers, local authority planning departments, parish councils, building control departments, approved inspectors, or third parties conduct themselves in relation to the project.

 Discharge of Planning Conditions